-Financial enablers are key to effective governance consist of transparent policies, need to be committed, have vision and leadership abilities to co-ordinate innovative activities and processes.
+Financial enablers key to effective governance consist of transparent policies, commitment, vision and leadership abilities to co-ordinate innovative activities and processes.
 The use of evidence in policy-making; in particular the governance of how evidence is collected, applied and integrated into decision-making, is a key element of an effective policy framework.
-It is crucial to ensure committed leadership with strategic vision, which translates into strategic plans or programme delivery.
+It is crucial to ensure steadfast leadership with strategic vision, which translates into strategic plans or programme delivery.
 Iziko must invest in a value driven, result-oriented and community-centred culture of leadership at the senior level management.
 Co-ordination of activities and processes are essential for greater coherence of delivery and service to strengthen the institutional and financial capacities of the organisation.
-Innovation is about introducing and implementing new ideas by reinforcing the strategic agility and forward-looking nature of the entity and utilising technology to propel the entity forward.
+Innovation is about introducing and implementing new ideas and reinforcing the strategic agility and forward-looking nature of the entity while utilising technology to propel the entity forward.